|

 gloves can add additional protection if it is warranted.

-- Go about 15 yards up the hill and hold the bike while the child gets
+Go about 15 yards up the hill.
+If necessary, hold the bike while the

 on.
 Have him or her put both feet on the ground, then you should be able

-- Tell your child to lift his or her feet about an inch off the ground and
+Tell your student to lift his or her feet about an inch off the ground and

 coast down the hill or scoot along.
 The objective here is to get a feel